jylisadoney/intro-excel-2/3-generate.md

 ## [Build a PivotTable](#build-a-pivottable)

-After inserting a blank PivotTable, we can now build a report (or PivotTable) based on the data.
+After inserting a blank PivotTable, we can now build a PivotTable based on the data.

-PivotTables contain four areas:
+Our columns and the data within them are represented as `fields` that we can add to the PivotTable (or report).

+In PivotTables, we can place our `fields` in four different `areas`:
-* Values
+* Filters
-  * Fields you want to `measure`
+  * Fields you want to use to `isolate or focus` your data
 * Columns
   * Headings that display the `unique values` from specific fields
 * Rows
   * Fields you want to use to `group and categorize` your data
-* Filters
+* Values
-  * Fields you want to use to `isolate or focus` your data
+  * Fields you want to `measure`

 ### Part 1

 Let's say we want to create a PivotTable to see whether students who attended `SI sessions` following `Test 1` had higher `Test 2` scores on average than those who did not.

 * Navigate to the PivotTables Fields box